Competitions and Awards

 The theme of undergraduate and graduate competitions can vary greatly, but typically might include a skills, enterprise, employment or innovation focus.
 In some instances, the topic is related to current industry or sector issues and challenges.
 Other competitions may have a more academic focus.
 Some are regional or national, others are global!
 You may be required to submit a proposal, find a solution to a problem, work as part of a team or to develop an idea, product or campaign.

 Competitions may take place on campus or could be hosted by an employer, as part of industry and university engagement activities.
-Others may be coordinated by the Careers, Employability and Enterprise Centre, such as:
+Others may be coordinated by the Careers & Enterprise Centre, such as:

-Blueprint – Blueprint is a high profile, annual student enterprise competition, supported by Santander Universities.
+Blueprint StartUp Challenge – A high profile, annual student enterprise competition, supported by Santander Universities.

 Student Employee of the Year Award - the Durham competition leads into regional and national stages organised by the National Association of Student Employment Services (NASES).
 The awards aim to recognise and promote the outstanding contributions and achievements of students who combine part-time work with their study commitments.
 The Student Employer of the Year category offers the opportunity for excellent employers to gain recognition for their contribution.